Truck Driving Myths and Facts from the DOT Compliance Experts

 Roadside Inspection Tip#7: Be an ELD expert.
 Electronic Logging Devices are a game changer for both the transportation industry as well as the roadside inspector.

 Do you have a cab card with the transfer instructions?
 Do you have a paper or electronic version of the ELD manual?
+You also have to have a paper log book with you in case the ELD malfunctions.
 Most drivers know every aspect of their smartphone but have only a limited knowledge of their ELD.

 Fill out the required information on the ELD such as the shipping document number and trailer number.
 Every day you also need to certify the previous days log.